mufidaA/tlotr/README.md

 # TLOTR App
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). the website, retrieves some free data from  https://apilist.fun/.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The website, retrieves some free data from  https://apilist.fun/.
 For example, a list of (free) APIs is available on https://apilist.fun/.
+To add the key open headers.js  (path src\pages\headers.js) and paste the key to the Authorization field right after 'Bearer '
+                      const headers = {
+                          'Accept': 'application/json',
+                          'Authorization': 'Bearer keyhere'
+                        };

 ## Components